 Palaemonella burnsi is known to occur from high-salinity (24 to 27 parts per thousandth (ppt)) anchialine pools.
 Anchialine pools are land-locked bodies of water that occur coastally but are not openly connected to the ocean (Macioleck 1983, pp. 607-612).
-They are mixohaline, with salinities typically ranging from 2 ppt to concentrations just below that of sea water (32 ppt), although there are pools recorded as having salinities as high as 41 ppt (Macioleck 1983, pp. 607-612); Brock et al. 1987 p.200).
+They are mixohaline (or brackish), with salinities typically ranging from 2 ppt to concentrations just below that of sea water (32 ppt), although there are pools recorded as having salinities as high as 41 ppt (Macioleck 1983, pp. 607-612; Brock et al. 1987, p.
+200).
 Anchialine pools are subject to tidal fluctuations.
-Except for some records of endemic eels, anchialine pools in Hawaii do not support native species of fish although some species of nonnative fish have been introduced and are currently recognized as problems (see Disease or Predation below) (Bailey-Brock and Brock 1993 p.354; Brock 2004 p.i).
-In the most recent surveys conducted by the State Division of Forestry and Wildlife (DOFAW) at Ahihi-Kinau NAR, surveyors noted seeing Pallaemonella burnsi at night in multiple tidepools adjacent to anchialine pools.
-P. burnsi were not seen in the tide pools during the day (M. Ramsey, DOFAW, in litt.
+Except for some records of endemic eels, anchialine pools in Hawaii do not support native species of fish although some species of nonnative fish have been introduced and are currently recognized as problems (see Disease or Predation below) (Bailey-Brock and Brock 1993 p.
+354; Brock 2004 p. i).
+In the most recent surveys conducted by the State Division of Forestry and Wildlife (DOFAW) at Ahihi-Kinau NAR, surveyors noted seeing P. burnsi at night in multiple tidepools adjacent to anchialine pools.
+P. burnsi were not seen in the tide pools during the day (Ramsey, in litt.
 2010).
+It is likely this shrimp is omnivorous and feeds upon algae and detritus.
+Collected females have been found to carry numerous small eggs on the ventral abdomen (Holthuis 1973, pp. 24-30).